CelineKoubaytri/bookstore/README.md

 npm start
 It should open at http://localhost:3000.

-Sneak Peek (UI Screenshots)
-Here are a few pictures of the website:

 1. Home Page
 This is the first page you see!
 It has a welcoming message and a few "Featured Books."

-[Insert Screenshot of your Home Page here]

 2. Books Page with Search
 This pagd shows all the books.
 The search bar at the top lets you filter them easily!

-[Insert Screenshot of your Books Page here]

 3. Cart and Checkout
-This shows the items you've added and the final checkout form.
+This shows the items you've added and the checkout form.

-[Insert Screenshot of your Cart or Checkout Page here]